darqos/darqos/doc/roadmap.md

 There will be an initial series of milestone targets, providing a platform for experimentation primarily at the UX level.
-In particular, these milstones will build upon existing kernels and language runtimes.
+In particular, these milestones will build upon existing kernels and language runtimes.

 These initial prototype milestones will have a "P" (for prototype)